stuntkit/stunt_gp_tools/readme.md

 Compressed data seems to always have even number of bytes, and probably is read by 2 bytes

 ## Unpacked image data
-Uncompressed image data uses 2 bytes for each pixel, probably RGBA 4444, might be A1 R5 G5 B5 as well
+Uncompressed image data uses 2 bytes for each pixel, probably A1 R5 G5 B5

 # Various